Center on Stochastic Modeling, Optimization, & Statistics

 Radio Frequency & Auto Identification Labs

-The Radio Frequency & Auto Identification (RAID) Labs is made up of two high-class facilities, the RFID Lab and the Auto ID Lab, with a mission is to provide integrated solutions in logistics and other data-driven environments through automatic data capture, real-world prototypes, and analysis.
-RAID Labs's vision is to enhance the Industrial Engineering field by utilizing research methodologies to provide solutions in the areas of Radio Frequency Identification (RFID), Supply Chain Logistics, and Engineering Management and to support project initiatives like RFID, Logistics, Manufacturing (Six-Sigma and Lean initiatives), and Information Technology (ERP, WMS).
+The Radio Frequency & Auto Identification (RAID) Labs is made up of two high-class facilities, the RFID Lab and the Auto ID Lab.
+RAID's goal is to provide integrated solutions in logistics and other data-driven environments through automatic data capture, real-world prototypes, and analysis.
+RAID Lab's vision is to enhance the Industrial Engineering field by utilizing research methodologies to provide solutions in the areas of Radio Frequency Identification (RFID), Supply Chain Logistics, and Engineering Management and to support project initiatives like RFID, Logistics, Manufacturing (Six-Sigma and Lean initiatives), and Information Technology (ERP, WMS).

 Manufacturing Systems Laboratory

 This laboratory has a joint teaching / research mission in three areas: (a) industrial automation and automated manufacturing systems, (b) rapid product development technologies, and (c) the use of autonomous systems technologies in industrial and defense applications.
 This laboratory is used to support both the undergraduate and graduate introduction to industrial automation classes as well as a two-course sequence in Autonomous Vehicle Systems Design.
 The lab also supports senior design projects, independent studies projects, and funded research in the areas of automated process development, rapid prototyping, and workforce development activities.

 The micro manufacturing lab has research and teaching capability for fabricating very small, high precision mechanical parts.
 The lab is capable of fabricating plastic, aluminum, and steel parts.
 It is currently being used to fabricate micro reactors for bio fuels and coal liquidification.
 Funding for projects have included private companies as well as The Department of Energy.